raspberrypilearning/make-crumble-robot-head/en/step_6.md

 --- /task ---

-HINT: These variables are acting like labels that help us to know what our servo angles are for and what they are doing but setting the variable does not tell the servo to do anything.
+HINT: These variables act like labels that help us to know what our servo angles are for and what they are doing.
+But it is important to remember that the variable does not tell the servo to do anything.
 Now we must tell the servo to move to those angles stored as variables.

 --- task ---